 This module addresses some of the key concepts required for the traditionally important area of data management, and the increasingly important area of data analytics.
-You will gain a practical, legal and ethical understanding of how to access, query and manage data collections, using traditional relational databases and contemporary NoSQL approaches.
-Using real-world datasets, standard software packages and data visualisation techniques, you will learn how to organise and analyse data collections to answer questions about the world, as well as developing an appreciation of user needs surrounding data systems.
+You’ll gain a practical, legal and ethical understanding of how to access, query and manage data collections, using traditional relational databases and contemporary NoSQL approaches.
+Using real-world datasets, standard software packages and data visualisation techniques, you’ll learn how to organise and analyse data collections to answer questions about the world, as well as developing an appreciation of user needs surrounding data systems.

 What you will study

 This module will provide you with a broad overview of the concepts, techniques and tools of modern data management and analysis.
 It will compare traditional relational databases with an alternative model (a NoSQL database), and will help you learn how to choose the most appropriate means of storing and managing data, depending on the size and structure of a particular dataset and its intended use.
 You will be introduced to preliminary techniques in data analysis, starting from the position that data is used to answer a question, and introduced to a range of data visualisation and analysis techniques that will instil an understanding of how to start exploring a new data set.